awsdocs/aws-iot-twinmaker-docs/README.md

 To view a complete list of topics covered in this guide, see this repo's index [index](doc_source/index.md).
 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+For more information, see  [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License Summary